Pat McCallum: Record

 In 1998 he was the WCT Championship semi-finalist (at Fort McMurray, Alberta) with skip Randy Ferbey, third David Nedohin, second Carter Rycroft, and himself as lead.
-They defeated 1998 Olympic Silver Medalist Mike Harris in the quarter-finals.
+They defeated 1998 Olympic Silver medallist Mike Harris in the quarter-finals.

 In 2000 he was the Viking Fridge Spiel Champion with skip Randy Ferbey, third Ken Hunka, second Scott Pfiefer, and himself as lead.

-In 2000 he was Quarter-Finalist in World Curling Tour Championship in Winnipeg, Manitoba at the Max Bell Arena.
-Skip Shane Park, Third Scott Park, Lead Kerry Park, and himself at second, losing an extra end game to eventual winner and 2002 Olympics Silver Medalist Kevin Martin.
+In 2000 he was Quarter-Finalist in 2000 Players' Championship in Winnipeg, Manitoba at the Max Bell Centre.
+Skip Shane Park, Third Scott Park, Lead Kerry Park, and himself at second, losing an extra end game to eventual winner and 2002 Olympics Silver Medallist Kevin Martin.
 Kevin Martin drew the button to knock the team out.

 In 2002 at the Grand Slam of Curling Kia Masters he was a semi-finalist (at Gander, Newfoundland and Labrador), and at the 2002 Canadian Open Grand Slam of Curling he was a quarter-finalist (at Sault Ste.
 Marie, Ontario).

 In 2002 he was the Meyers, Norris, Penny "Roaming Buffalo" Champion (at Wainwright, Alberta) with skip Mark Johnson, third Kevin Park, second Shane Park, and himself as lead.

 In 2003 at the Grand Slam of Curling, he was the Canadian Open quarter-finalist (at Brandon, Manitoba) with skip Dale Duguid, third Kevin Park, second Scott Park, and himself at lead.

 In 2004 and 2005 he was the alternate for the Jeff Stoughton team in Winnipeg, Manitoba.

 He was the 2006/2007 Winnipeg/Asham Superleague Champion.
 The team was composed of Skip Sean Grassie, Third Dave Boehmer, Second Pat McCallum, and lead Tyler Specula.

 2010-2011 Will begin the Season playing lead with former Brier Champion Kevin Park, who is also the current two time reigning Manitoba Provincial Champion as third for Jeff Stoughton.
 At third will be Chris Galbraith and at second will be Taren Gesell.